ansible/awx/docs/websockets.md

 The payload is encrypted using `HMAC-SHA256` with `settings.BROADCAST_WEBSOCKET_SECRET` as the key.
 The final payload that is sent, including the http header, is of the form: `secret: nonce_plaintext:HMAC_SHA256({"secret": settings.BROADCAST_WEBSOCKET_SECRET, "nonce": nonce_plaintext})`.

-Upon receiving the payload, AWX decrypted the `secret` header using the known shared secret and ensures the `secret` value of the decrypted payload matches the known shared secret, `settings.BROADCAST_WEBSOCKET_SECRET`.
+Upon receiving the payload, AWX decrypts the `secret` header using the known shared secret and ensures the `secret` value of the decrypted payload matches the known shared secret, `settings.BROADCAST_WEBSOCKET_SECRET`.
 If it does not match, the connection is closed.
 If it does match, the `nonce` is compared to the current time.
 If the nonce is off by more than `300` seconds, the connection is closed.
 If both tests pass, the connection is accepted.

 ## Protocol